raveberry/raveberry/README.md

 To use local files from your system, specify the path to the desired folder in the volumes section of the file.
 The folder will be visible in as `/Music/raveberry`, which is the path you need to use when scanning the library.

-In order to use Spotify, you need to provide your credentials to Raveberry via the `/settings` page and to mopidy with a config file.
-Copy the file from `docker/mopidy.conf` and fill in your credentials.
-Then uncomment the corresponding line in the mopidy section of the .yml file.
+In order to use Spotify, you need to provide your credentials to Raveberry via the `/settings` page and to mopidy via environment variables.
+Find out which environment variables in the docker compose file.

 Note: Playback and voting should work as expected, but additional features like visualization or the hotspot are not supported (yet).